RJRowland93/rjrowland/content/thoughts/build-a-tech.md

 ---
-title: Feedback and Prototypes
+title: Build-a-Tech
 date: 2020-10-02
-excerpt: You do not need to take a computer science course and endure lengthy lectures to be introduced to programming.
+description: Recreate the tech and tools you work with to have a better understanding of how they work
 ---

 - git